13 cm: How Many mm? Understanding Metric Conversions and Their Importance

 Both centimeters (cm) and millimeters (mm) are units of length within the metric system.
 Their relationship is defined as follows:

-This means that one centimeter is equivalent to ten millimeters.
-Therefore, a centimeter is a larger unit than a millimeter.
-Think of it like this: a centimeter is a tenth of a meter, while a millimeter is a thousandth of a meter.
+Put another way, one centimeter is equivalent to ten millimeters.
+Think about it: think of it like this: a centimeter is a tenth of a meter, while a millimeter is a thousandth of a meter.
+Which means, a centimeter is a larger unit than a millimeter.
 The prefix "centi" means one-hundredth, and "milli" means one-thousandth.

 Converting 13 cm to mm